Image via the Boston Globe

 Via the the Koch Maladministration engaging in basically de facto grand theft by wrongly claiming that the City of Quincy owned the land underneath the building.

-So what the fact that multiple court decisions, appellate rulings and other judicial findings against the City of Quincy have gutted its bogus claim of ownership.
+So what for the fact that multiple court decisions, appellate rulings, and various other judicial findings against the City of Quincy over the years have gutted its bogus claim of owning the land.

-In turn, given comparable land purchases, what should be paid to Woodward, including late payment penalties, and all court costs likely to be imposed upon the city, upwards of $16 million or more looks to be the least local taxpayers should expect to be stuck with paying to cover the Koch Machine’s latest koching-up of things.
+In turn, given comparable land purchases, what should be paid to Woodward, including late payment penalties as well as all court costs likely to be imposed upon the city, upwards of $18 million or more looks to be the least local taxpayers should expect to be stuck with paying to cover the cost of just this Koch Machine koching-up of things from among many others.

 | quincy news